Republican governors are giving teachers raises — but some teachers want more

 "I am committed to elevating our public schools," said Reeves, a Republican.
 "That means a pay raise for every teacher."

-Seven hours later, another Republican governor, Indiana’s Eric Holcomb, used his State of the State address to make a similar promise, unveiling a plan that would direct at least $50 million this year toward boosting teacher pay.
+Seven hours later, another Republican governor, Eric Holcomb of Indiana, used his State of the State address to make a similar promise, unveiling a plan that would direct at least $50 million toward boosting teacher pay this year.

-The two are among at least seven Republican governors — along with several Democratic ones — who so far this year have included raises for teachers among their priorities for 2020.
-That’s on top of at least 19 teacher salary increases that came primarily from Republican governors last year.
+They are among at least seven Republican governors — along with several Democrats — who have included raises for teachers among their priorities for 2020.
+That's on top of at least 19 teacher salary increases that came primarily from Republican governors last year.

-The efforts reflect a strong economy, but also the fact that public support for educators has risen to levels that appeared unlikely just a few years ago.
+The efforts reflect not only a strong economy, but also the fact that public support for educators has risen to levels that appeared unlikely just a few years ago.

 "It has reached a fever pitch," said Lily Eskelsen García, president of the National Education Association, the nation's largest teachers union.
 "The public is rooting for teachers in a way I've never seen before."

-For decades, as economic challenges caused belt-tightening across the country, and as fiscal conservatives slashed public spending on education, conversations about teachers in the nation’s statehouses tended to focus on things like the high cost of pensions, or on ways to tie teacher pay to student test scores.
+For decades, as economic challenges caused belt-tightening across the country and as fiscal conservatives slashed public spending on education, conversations about teachers in statehouses tended to focus on issues like the high cost of pensions or on ways to tie teachers' pay to students' test scores.

-A number of states passed laws aimed at stripping power from teachers and other public sector unions, blaming them for high taxes and rising costs.
-And public employees unions suffered a financial blow when the Supreme Court, in the 2018 Janus decision, ruled that workers can’t be forced to pay fees to unions that represent them.
+A number of states passed laws to strip power from teachers and other public-sector unions, blaming them for high taxes and rising costs.
+And public employees unions suffered a financial blow when the Supreme Court, in its decision in Janus v.
+AFSCME in 2018, ruled that workers can't be forced to pay fees to unions that represent them.

 Plenty of pundits predicted that teachers and their unions would never recover the clout they once had.

-But public sentiment toward teachers began to shift two years ago when thousands of teachers streamed out of their classrooms in states such as West Virginia, Oklahoma and Arizona to protest low salaries and other issues in schools.
-Teachers made a compelling case about having to take second jobs — and even donate plasma — to make ends meet with salaries typically far below other educated professionals.
+But public sentiment toward teachers began to shift two years ago, when thousands of teachers streamed out of their classrooms in such states as West Virginia, Oklahoma and Arizona to protest low salaries and other issues in schools.
+Teachers made compelling cases about having to take second jobs — and even donate plasma — to make ends meet, with salaries typically far below those of other educated professionals.

 South Carolina teacher works two jobs to get byNov.
 4, 201905:53

-The resulting wave of teacher activism — dubbed “Red For Ed” in honor of the red shirts protesting teachers wear — has triggered dayslong strikes, rallies and demonstrations that seem likely to continue to reverberate this year in school districts, statehouses and even on the presidential campaign trail.
+The resulting wave of teacher activism — dubbed "Red For Ed," in honor of the red shirts protesting teachers wear — has triggered dayslong strikes, rallies and demonstrations that seem likely to continue to reverberate this year in school districts and statehouses and even on the presidential campaign trail.

-Education Next, a journal of opinion and research about education policy, has tracked a surge in support for higher teacher salaries in the last two years among both Democrats and Republicans.
+Education Next, a journal of opinion and research, has tracked a surge in support for higher teacher salaries in the last two years among both Democrats and Republicans.

-“Support for increasing teacher salaries is as high as it’s been,” said Martin West, an education professor at Harvard University and the editor-in-chief of Education Next, which has conducted opinion polls about teachers since 2008.
-Last year’s survey showed 72 percent of Americans thought teachers should paid be paid more, up from 61 percent in 2017.
+"Support for increasing teacher salaries is as high as it's been," said Martin West, an education professor at Harvard University and editor-in-chief of Education Next, which has conducted opinion polls about teachers since 2008.
+Last year's survey found that 72 percent of respondents thought teachers should be paid more, up from 61 percent in 2017.

 "There's stronger support for increasing teacher pay than for the more abstract notion of education spending," he said.